MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsubsection{Prior}

 We will make comparisons between the three algorithms regarding their computational performance, via various graphical and numerical measures.
-In all cases it is important that the reader appreciates that the comparison between MwG and pCN corresponds to sampling from the same posterior, since they use the same prior, but that all comparisons between RTM-pCN and other methods also quantify the effect of prior modelling as well as algorithm.
+In all cases it is important that the reader appreciates that the comparison between MwG and pCN corresponds to sampling from the same posterior, since they use the same prior, and that all comparisons between RTM-pCN and other methods also quantify the effect of prior modelling as well as algorithm.

-Two priors are used for these experiments: the Gaussian prior given by \eqref{eq:KL}, and the randomly truncated Gaussian given by \eqref{eq:KL3}.
+Two priors are used for this experiment: the Gaussian prior given by (\ref{eqKL}) and the randomly truncated Gaussian given by (\ref{eqKL3}).
 We apply the MwG and pCN schemes in the former case, and the RTM-pCN scheme for the latter.
-Both priors use the same Gaussian covariance structure for the independent $\xi$, namely $\xi_i \sim \mathcal{N} \left( 0, \lambda_i^2 \right)$, where $\lambda_i \propto i^{-2}$ for $\rho_1$ and $\lambda_i \propto i^{-1.001}$ for $\rho_2$.
+The prior uses the same Gaussian covariance structure for the independent~$\xi$, namely, $\xi_i \sim\mathcal{N} ( 0, \lambda_i^2 )$, where $\lambda_i \propto i^{-2}$.
 Note that the eigenvalues are summable, as required for draws from the Gaussian measure to be square integrable and to be continuous.
 The prior for the number of active terms $d_u$ is an exponential distribution with rate $\lambda=0.01$.

-\subsubsection{Numerical Implementation}
+\subsubsection{Numerical implementation}

-Two numerical experiments are undertaken in this section, the first involves $\rho_1$ and the second involves $\rho_2$.
-In order to facilitate a fair comparison we tuned the value of $\delta$ in the pCN and RTM-pCN proposals to obtain similar average acceptance probabilities of around $0.234$.
-This average acceptance only applies to the proposals involving $\left\{ \xi \right\}_{i=1}^\infty$ updates as the $d_u$ updates are independent of $\delta$.

-In the first experiment, involving $\rho_1$, both the pCN and RTM-pCN with $\delta \approx 0.27$ led to an acceptance probability of around $0.234$.
-We note that with the value $\delta=2$ we obtain the independence sampler for pCN; however this sampler only accepted $12$ proposals out of $10^6$ MCMC steps, indicating the importance of tuning $\delta$ correctly.
+In order to facilitate a fair comparison, we tuned the value of $\delta$ in the pCN and RTM-pCN proposals to obtain an average acceptance probability of around $0.234$, requiring, in both cases, $\delta\approx0.27$.
+(For RTM-pCN the average acceptance probability refers only to moves in $ \{ \xi \}_{i=1}^\infty$ and not in $d_u$.)
+We note that with the value $\delta=2$ we obtain the independence sampler for pCN; however, this sampler only accepted $12$ proposals out of $10^6$ MCMC steps, indicating the importance of tuning $\delta$ correctly.
 For MwG there is no tunable parameter, and we obtain an acceptance of around $0.99$.

-For the second experiment, involving $\rho_2$, a similar procedure of tuning the step size to attain an average acceptance of $0.234$ was undertaken.
-On this heavily frequency dependent problem the RTM-pCN permitted a slightly larger step size, for the same acceptance probability, than pCN, as shown in Table \ref{table}.
-It is shown below that this larger step size results in smaller correlations between MCMC samples.

-\subsubsection{Numerical Results}
+\subsubsection{Numerical results}